MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-retrieval-augmented-generation-cloud-to-local.md

 This tutorial uses the sample **Q&A on Your Data** RAG prompt flow, which contains a **lookup** node that uses the vector index lookup tool to search questions from the indexed docs stored in the workspace storage blob.

 1. On the **Connections** tab of the Azure Machine Learning studio **Prompt flow** page, [set up a connection](prompt-flow/get-started-prompt-flow.md#set-up-connection) to your Azure OpenAI resource if you don't already have one.
+If you use an Azure AI Search index as the data source for your vector index, you must also have an Azure AI Search connection.

 1. On the Azure Machine Learning studio **Prompt flow** page, select **Create**.